If you’re here, you want answers, you want to take a stand. You want to obliterate the social anxiety that is holding you back in life.

 Take a look at the following clip from the Youtube channel That Was Epic.
 Notice the frame control he exudes.
 Can you spot what he’s doing right?

 So, I understand this is a prank video and not your regular typical conversation, but the difference from a regular conversation drastic.
 There are 3 things we can learn from this video.

 How is it that the prankster could talk so smoothly and transition from one topic to the next without awkwardness?

-Well, this is because in his head he had a clear agenda of what he wanted to get out of the conversation.
-Which in his case it’s to talk to the girls and get their number.
+Well, this is because in his head, he had a clear agenda of what he wanted to get out of the conversation.
+Which in his case, was to talk to the girls and get their number.

-Having a clear agenda or intent is like having a GPS, you know how to get to your destination so all you have to worry about is the obstacles on the way.
+Having a clear agenda or intent is like having a GPS, you know how to get to your destination so all you have to worry about is the obstacles along the way.

 This sense of knowing your intent will give you the confidence to ask the right questions and lead in a relaxed casual manner.

-Even in the case that the conversation is random and you don’t have an intent, then just make one up!
-You could make it your intent to befriend the person, or maybe just find out information about them.
+Even in the case that the conversation is random, and you don’t have an intent, then make one up!
+You could make it your intent to befriend the person, or maybe just find out stuff about them.

 2. He was at the cause and not the effect

 VERY IMPORTANT!
-As the leader of the conversation, you have to be the one at the cause and the other person will be the one reacting to you.
+As the leader of the conversation, you have to be the one at the cause, and the other person reacting to you.